roberthowton/academic-kickstart/content/course/color/_index.md

 Students' success in meeting these course goals will be evaluated on the following bases:

-- **Undergraduate students** will be expected to write **two passage commentaries**.
-The commentaries are designed to stimulate in-depth historical and philosophical engagement with one of the major passages discussed in class and relevant secondary literature.
+- **Undergraduate students** will be expected to write **two short papers** designed to stimulate in-depth philosophical engagement with one of the major topics discussed in class.

-- **Graduate students** will be expected to write _either_ a **passage commentary** and a 12--15 page **final paper** _or_ a 20 page **final paper**.
-The final paper will address a substantive interpretive issue concerning Hellenistic epistemology and/or related philosophical issues.
-Topics and secondary literature will be selected in consultation with me.
+- **Graduate students** will be expected to write _either_ one **short paper** and a 12--15 page **final paper** _or_ a 20 page **final paper**.
+The final paper will address a substantive philosophical issue concerning the philosophy of perception.
+Topics and literature will be selected in consultation with me.

 - Class participation will be evaluated on the basis of the student's answer to periodic **reading response questions**, which will be distributed in advance and must be turned in prior to the start of the meeting in which the relevant reading is to be discussed.
 (Students may opt out of reading responses with no penalty a maximum of _three_ times; students who do not opt out of three reading responses may use these to replace lower-scoring responses; with the exception of University excused absences, which must be supported by official documentation, students must complete all other reading responses and attend all other class meetings.)

 - Finally, students will give at least one 10--15 minute **in-class presentation**.
-Presentation topics and secondary literature will be selected in consultation with me.
+Presentation topics will be selected in consultation with me.

 ## Evaluation